pulumi/docs/pulumi-hugo/themes/default/content/blog/how-we-use-pulumi-to-build-pulumi/index.md

 ![image-7](./image-7.png)

-This infrastructure is deployed and managed using the Pulumi console at [app.pulumi.com](https://app.pulumi.com/), allowing us to track the history of deployments and changes to the infrastructure and quickly jump in to the resources defined by this stack in the AWS console.
+This infrastructure is deployed and managed using the Pulumi Service at [app.pulumi.com](https://app.pulumi.com/), allowing us to track the history of deployments and changes to the infrastructure and quickly jump in to the resources defined by this stack in the AWS console.